DefinitelyNotJosh/Obsidian_1/One-Way ANOVA.md

 ### One-way analysis of variance (one way [[ANOVA]])

+#### 2 or more samples
 #### [[ANOVA F-Test]]
-#### One-way ANOVA Controls the errors associated with comparing multiple population means (Can also use predictor variables - ex, test scores,.
+#### One-way ANOVA Controls the errors associated with comparing multiple population means (can also use predictor variables - ex, test scores, speed, diameter of a rod, temperature).
 Determines whether a statistically significant difference exists among the means of three or more populations.

 In practice, no population parameters, only have a few sample populations, no "prior thing" to analyze